rest-for-physics/framework/CONTRIBUTING.md

 * `REST_RELEASE` is a string that will be stored in any `TRestMetadata::fVersion` class member when it is written to disk, and it can be recovered in future using `TRestMetadata::GetVersion()`.
 * `REST_VERSION_CODE` is a
 code generated using `REST_VERSION( 2, X, Y)` where X and Y are the major and minor version numbers.
 This code can be used to determine if a REST version is more recent or older than the installed REST version.
 The code of any metadata structure can be retrieved calling `TRestMetadata::GetVersionCode()`.

-These two parameters, `REST_RELEASE` and `REST_VERSION` will allow us always to compare the installed version to the version stored in a `TRestMetadata` structures as follows.
+These two parameters, `REST_RELEASE` and `REST_VERSION` will allow us to compare the installed version to the version stored in a `TRestMetadata` structures as follows.

 ```c++